-Mandatory Driver’s License Suspension and Revocation in New York
+Mandatory Driver’s License Suspension and Revocation

 In New York there are many ways that one’s driver’s license can be impacted by traffic tickets, but some violations of the law mechanically require a judge to either suspend or revoke your license.
 Offenses that can trigger mandatory revocation of your New York driver’s license include, but are not limited to: Assault with a motor vehicle, leaving the scene of an accident, making false statements on your driver’s license application or registration application, modifying a license plate or registration, 3 speeding convictions in 18 months, racing, abandoning a car or motorcycle and not paying the subsequent fine, becoming legally blind, a violation of the right of way that results in serious injuries to someone where within the last 18 months a similar accident occurred, driving while ability impaired, and driving while intoxicated.
 In the especially serious case of someone being convicted twice of DWI wherein both times someone was seriously injured, no new driver’s license may be issued to that person.
 Revocation of one’s driver’s license is also mandatory where one refuses to take a breathalizer test.